-The researchers’ attention was focused on identifying online sellers that use repricers, their pricing strategies, and how prevalent repricers are on Amazon.
+Northeastern University Boston’s study, “An Empirical Analysis of Algorithmic Pricing on Amazon Marketplace”*, was focused on identifying online sellers that use repricers, their pricing strategies, and how prevalent repricers are on Amazon.
 The research team chose Amazon because, as the world’s largest marketplace, the online giant has become a hub for online sellers from the U.S., Europe, and Asia.

 Over four months, the research team collected public data on nearly 1,700 best-selling products on Amazon.
 This helped identify 500 online retailers who were very likely to use a repricer.
 Methods were developed for the study to identify and analyze the pricing algorithms as well as the behavior of repricers in the marketplace.
 Then the characteristics of online retailers were explored and the impact of repricing strategies on marketplace dynamics was defined.